PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/jetson.md

 # How to Build Jetson Deployment Library

-FastDeploy currently supports only ONNX Runtime CPU and TensorRT GPU backend inference in Jetson
+FastDeploy supports CPU inference with ONNX Runtime and GPU inference with Nvidia TensorRT on Nvidia Jetson platform

-## How to Build and Install C++ SDK
+## How to Build and Install FastDeploy C++ Library on Nvidia Jetson Platform

 Prerequisite for Compiling on NVIDIA Jetson: